Toggle: English / Spanish

-Radiation therapy may be recommended in some cases where the tumor is larger and surgery is not possible.
+Radiation therapy may be recommended in some cases when the tumor is growing despite chemotherapy, and surgery is not possible.
 In some cases, radiation therapy may be delayed because the tumor is slow growing.
 Children with NF1 usually won't receive radiation due to the side effects.

 Corticosteroids may be prescribed to reduce swelling and inflammation during radiation therapy, or if symptoms return.

-For organizations that provide support and additional information, see blindness resources.
+Organizations that provide support and additional information include:

-The outlook is very different for each patient.
+The outlook is very different for each person.
 Early treatment improves the chance of a good outcome.
 Careful follow-up with a care team experienced with this type of tumor is important.

-Normally, the growth of the tumor is very slow, and the condition remains stable for long periods of time.
-However, in adults and some children, when the optic chiasm is involved, the tumor is more aggressive.
+Normally, the growth of the tumor is very slow, and the condition remains stable for long periods.
+However, the tumor can continue to grow, so it must be monitored closely.

 When to Contact a Medical Professional